Busta Jones: Return to North America, work in the US and Canada (1973–1980)

 By 1977, White Lightnin' had broken up and Jones would begin to work in the Canadian rock scene, especially around Montreal.
-Through his former Sharks bandmate, Marty Simon, Jones would begin working with Walter Rossi, Dwayne Ford and Michel Pagliaro, eventually forming the short lived band The Rockers.
+Through his former Sharks bandmate, Marty Simon, Jones would begin working with Walter Rossi, Dwayne Ford as the backing band for Michel Pagliaro, sometimes dubbed "The Rockers."
 Although never releasing any recorded material, The Rockers would eventually become the studio musicians for a later project Rossi would do with George Lagios called Bombers.

 Bombers would go on to release their first self titled album, Bombers, in 1978, with Jones providing both bass and vocals to the album's songs.
 Bombers was made up of mostly reworked tracks that were originally by Kurt Haunenstein, as well as a reworking of the traditional Mexican song "Per Quaiche Dollero in Piu", that was called "The Mexican" on the album.

 Although Bombers was not a runaway success, the first album did generate enough buzz to warrant the band's sophomore album, appropriately titled Bombers 2.
 This time, the songs would be mostly originals written by Jones and Simon.
 Bombers 2 would spawn the minor hit "(Everybody) Get Dancin'", which peaked at #3 on the Billboard Dance Club chart in March 1979.

 In 1979 and 1980, Jones would begin more directly working with members of the band Talking Heads.
-In September 1979, Jones would play backing bass alongside David Byrne, credited as "Absalm el Habib", on the Robert Fripp songs "Under Heavy Manners" and "The Zero Signified".
+In September 1979, Jones would play backing bass alongside David Byrne, credited as "Absalm el Habib", on the Robert Fripp songs "Under Heavy Manners" and "The Zero of the Signified".
 Following this in early 1980 Jones was asked to play bass alongside Chris Frantz on drums for the Brian Eno-David Byrne album My Life In The Bush of Ghosts.
 Additionally, Jones would work with Jerry Harrison on two different projects.
 First, the self titled album for the band Double, which saw Jones writing music and playing multiple instruments alongside Harrison on keyboards and synthesizer, and then the self-titled EP for the band Escalators, which again had Jones writing most of the songs and Harrison playing guitar as well as synthesizer.
+Alongside all of these collaborations, Jones would also begin giving bass lessons to Tina Weymouth.